sassoftware/sas-container-recipes/docs/wiki/Using-Kubernetes-Providers.md

 ### Google Kubernetes Engine (GKE)
-1. Make sure that the Google Cloud SDK is installed on your host machine.
+1. Confirm that the Google Cloud SDK is installed on your host machine.

 	For more information, see https://cloud.google.com/sdk/docs/.

 2. Create a Kubernetes cluster: